 ERROR: One or more APIs are not enabled.
 Please enable them and retry, or run the script with the '--enable_gcp_apis' flag to allow the script to enable them on your behalf.

-The following command runs the script for a new installation, enables
+The following command runs the script for a new installation with default features.

---output_dir DIR_PATHIf you didn't run the only validate example, include this option to specify an existing directory where the script downloads the
+--output_dir DIR_PATHInclude this option to specify a directory where the script downloads the

 asmpackage and the Anthos Service Mesh installation file, which contains